Stress is the number one killer in America.

 What's so cool about Holy Basil also, is that it's an adaptogen.

+It has both properties of a stimulant in a small form, but it also has the opposite properties of nourishment and repair.
+What's so cool is through that terpene signaling to the bacteria, they, and since those bacteria connected to our body, they will know which part to assimilate from the herb.
+That's typically, that's what an adaptogen is.
+An adaptogen can give you energy, or it can bring you down, based on what you need.
+Who knows what you need?
 The bacterium do, in your body.
 They know what's unbalanced because they're doing most of the work for us anyways.
 When you take something like Holy Basil that's going to nurture your thyroid, it's going to help your adrenals, it's going to help regulate your cortisol and modulate your whole body's response to stressors, now you've gotten the magic bullet.
 Now you've gotten the limitless pill.
 Now you've gotten something that actually works.
 Now you've gotten, you're on the right track.